semlanghi/cosqa/README.md

 # COSQA: Consistency-Aware Continuous Query Answering

-This application allows to perform consistency-aware query answering through three implementations (NCOSQAGraph, NCOSQAList, and KCOSQA classes) realized on top of Kafka Streams.
+This application allows to perform consistency-aware query answering through three implementations (inkstream/NCOSQAList, inkstream-optim/NCOSQAGraph, and naive/KCOSQA) realized on top of Kafka Streams.
-A fourth implementation without consistency awareness (NI classes) is included in the repo.
+A fourth implementation without consistency awareness (noinc/NI) is included in the repo.
-A streaming-adapted, database Baseline implementation is located in [this](https://anonymous.4open.science/r/INCA-39D4/) repository.
+A streaming-adapted, database Baseline implementation is located in [this](https://github.com/semlanghi/INCA) repository.

 ## Experiments